ikotarac/redux-scope/README.md

 }
 ```

-✨ All selectors are wired automagically, they recieve root state and work everywhere
+✨ All selectors are wired automatically, they recieve root state and work everywhere

 ```javascript
 loading(state); // false